 To this day, scores of hotels around the world purport to be haunted.
 Some claim that malevolent spirits stalk their grounds.
 Others claim that the grisly crimes that unfolded in their halls in decades past left an evil energy behind.
 And some claim to house guests who checked in decades or even centuries ago — and never checked out.

 Meanwhile, countless thrill-seekers make a point of spending a night in one of these haunted hotels — if they can bear the horror.

 From the L.A. budget hotel that’s attracted several serial killers to the Rocky Mountain lodge that scared horror writer Stephen King into writing The Shining, these haunted hotels are not for the fainthearted traveler.

 Why Los Angeles’ Hotel Cecil Is One Of The Most Haunted Hotels In The World

 Downtown Los Angeles isn’t the first place that comes to mind when one ponders the paranormal, but a quaint budget stay on Skid Row seems to be a hotbed for it.

 The Cecil Hotel or Hotel Cecil is known for its litany of unnerving incidents, seeing its first tragedy just a few years after it first opened its doors in 1927.
 Since then, its walls have witnessed 16 murders, a slew of suicides, and even housed one of the most notorious serial killers in American history.

-A decade after the Cecil opened its doors, Army Sergeant Louis D. Borden slit his own throat with a razor.
-The 1934 incident was followed by Roy Thompson of the Marine Corps jumping off the roof less than four years later.
-His body was found on the skylight of a neighboring building.
+The Cecil Hotel saw its first suicide in 1934 when Army Sergeant Louis D. Borden slit his own throat with a razor.
+Less than four years later, Roy Thompson of the Marine Corps jumped off the hotel’s roof and his body was found on the skylight of a neighboring building.

-In the end, her case has never been solved — like so many others whose lives ended at the Cecil Hotel.
+In the end, Lam’s case has never been solved — like so many others whose lives ended at this haunted hotel.